Skip to main content

 Quantity Limits

-For Per unit, Per unit per hour, and Per unit per guest add-ons, set minimum and maximum quantity controls:
+For Per unit, Per unit per hour, Per unit per guest, and Per guest per hour add-ons, set minimum and maximum quantity controls:

 • Min Quantity: Enforce minimum order requirements